pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 **Images**: Are instructions to create a container.
 These images are variables and can be customized.

+**Volumes**: Are the dedicated storages on your machine that can be bound between images.

 **Docker Compose**: Is like a container manager that defines which services should run.

 **Dockerfile**: Is the file used to build Docker images through new builds.